jtoy7/ITS2_symmapping/ITS2_symtyping_pipeline.md

-You can run both of these in an array job using the script below.
+You can run these two steps using the script below.
 It is set up to be run from the directory containing the SAM files.
-Note that because all of the alignments are going to be multiply mapped, we want to first make sure the “columntoextract” variable in the `ParseExpression2BigTable_advbioinf.py` script is set to “4” and not “2”.
-Otherwise, it will only summarize the counts from the 2nd column and all entries will be 0.
+Note that because the alignments may be multiply mapped, we want to first make sure the “columntoextract” variable in the `ParseExpression2BigTable_advbioinf.py` script is set to “4” (totalreadsgoodmapped) and not “2” (UniqueTotReads).
+Otherwise, it will only summarize the counts from the 2nd column and will therefore not include all mapped reads.

     module load container_env
     module load python2